mj10777/mapmbtiles/README.md

 ***

-In the `samples` directory, there are some python scripts thatuse this project when installed
+In the `samples` directory, there are some python scripts that use this project when installed

 * they are based on the functionality taken from the `Landez` project
    * importing all or a portion of one mbtiles to another